 Who are we?

-We’re a loosely knit network of people who organise free community arts events around the UK based on the idea of mutual aid.
+We’re a loosely knit non-profit group who organise free community art events around the UK based on the idea of mutual aid.

 What kind of events do we do?